ianfr/economic-simulation/README.md

 ### Code Updates

-- Refactor PMA to flow from JSON inputs and allow for fitting up to 2 distributions to resulting densities
+- ✅ **COMPLETED**: Refactor PMA to flow from JSON inputs and allow for fitting up to 2 distributions to resulting densities (now available in `analyze.py`)
 - Create config files for deployment on AWS EC2 with Terraform & Docker Hub
 - Create a development Dockerfile & accompanying devcontainer.json
 - Benchmarks: gfortran cpu (serial) vs nvidia cpu (parallel) vs nvidia gpu